-Fixed fees may be applicable on certain matters, for example raising Early Conciliation, assessing case merits, drafting a case management agenda, advising on short settlement agreements.
+Fixed fees may be applicable on certain matters, for example raising Early Conciliation, assessing case merits, drafting a case management agenda, drafting policies, advising on short settlement agreements (which can typically range between £250-750 & VAT).
 In all cases the complexity of a matter and/or the volume of documents to be considered would increase time consideration which would increase applicable costs.
 VAT is chargeable on all fixed fees at 20%.

 The fees set out above cover all of the work in relation to the following key stages of a claim:

 The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 The total cost of our service is dependent on, in addition to the facts of your case, a number of other factors that may render your case more complex or affect the fee estimates such as

 The time that it takes from receiving initial instructions to a Final Hearing depends principally on the stage at which your claim is resolved.
 If, for example, a settlement is reached during Early Conciliation, the claim is likely to take four to six weeks.